gridlocdev/lua-beginners-guide/README.md

 ## 4 - Ternary conditionals

-Sometimes, it's easiest to organize your code by using what's known as a **_ternary_ statement** in cases where you'd like to return either one value or another based on a condition.
+Sometimes, it's easiest to organize your conditional statements by using what's known as a **_ternary_ statement** in cases where you'd like to return either one value or another based on a condition.

 The word **ternary** means "Composed of three parts"; and a ternary _statement_ is a conditional that is composed of three parts: